mickfuzz/phd4/_posts/thesis_chapters/2023-9-5-Methods.md

 Instead, I propose that the tools, process and the community in this study mutually encourage an improvisational approach often referred to as jamming.
 Jamming, a term common in music and theatre, describes responsive, improvised, rapid and fluid responses to collaborators ideas and audience reactions [@pinheiro2011creative; @sawyer_group_2003].

+The area of improvisation is under explored in game jam context compared to that of music and theatre @merilainen_game_2020.

 THIS SPACE LEFT INTENTIONALLY BLANk
 MORE SYNTHESIS HERE